OctopusDeploy/docs/docs/administration/authentication-providers/index.md

 Octopus Deploy 3.5 introduces similar functionality for assigning OpenID Connect based Roles to a Team.
 When either of the OpenID Connect based providers are enabled, an option to **Add External Role** is available on the Team edit page.
 The Role ID is the Role that will be matched against the user's claims token to determine whether they should be considered part of that Team.

-## Users and Authentication Providers
+## Users and Authentication Providers {#AuthenticationProviders-usersandauthprovidersUsersandAuthenticationProviders}

 In versions up to 3.5, only a single Authentication Provider could be enabled at a time (either Domain or UsernamePassword).
 In that scenario Users were managed based on the currently enabled provider and switching providers meant re-configuring Users.
 With 3.5 comes the ability to have multiple Authentication Providers enabled simultaneously and as such the User management has been adjusted to be provider agnostic.
 What does that mean?
 Let's consider an example scenario.